PluieElectrique/fimfic-comment-tweaks/README.md

 ## Install

 Install a userscript manager like [Violentmonkey](https://violentmonkey.github.io/get-it/) or [Tampermonkey](https://www.tampermonkey.net/).
 (It may work with Greasemonkey or other userscript managers, but I haven't tested them.)
+Also ensure that you're using a reasonably modern browser (the script requires [ES6 support](https://caniuse.com/#feat=es6)).

 Then, [click here](https://github.com/PluieElectrique/fimfic-comment-tweaks/raw/master/comment-tweaks.user.js) to install the userscript.